asanka-code/EMvidence/README.md

 - Dashboard should display a summary of data and supported features of the framework.
 - Settings page should facilitate adding a new user.
+- The gerated report should contain more information about the EM trace - SDR device used, center frequency, and sampling rate.
+- Currently, when uploading an EM trace in cFile format, the file has to have a unique name.
+But, EMvidence should take a file in any name and then automatically rename to a unique string before setting in the database.